 - Plan to have the conversation somewhere private where you’re unlikely to be interrupted.

-- Have the conversation in person, if possible, but you could also have it over the phone or by email.
+- Have the conversation in person, if possible.
+You could also have it over the phone or by text/email if your teen feels more comfortable with this or you’re unable to talk in person.
 It’s a good idea to find out where they are and if anyone is with them, in case you get worried about their safety.

 - If your teen doesn’t want to have the conversation with you, find out if they’d be willing to talk with somebody else, and if so who.
 You can also provide them with a list of services they can contact.

 - Try to stay calm.
 This kind of conversation can become very emotional.
 Watch this video to see how other parents stay calm and how they handle it if things get too much.

 It’s important to be authentic and honest during the conversation.
 Acknowledge that you’re worried and say why you’re concerned.
 It could look something like: ‘I’ve noticed some differences in you lately and I’m wondering how you’re going.’